 The United States Congress designated January as Cervical Health Awareness Month.
-More than 13,000 women in the United States are diagnosed with cervical cancer each year, a fact made all the more frustrating because disease is virtually always preventable with vaccination and appropriate screening (Pap and HPV tests).
+More than 14,000 women in the United States are diagnosed with invasive cervical cancer each year, but the disease is preventable with vaccination and appropriate screening.

 During January the National Cervical Cancer Coalition (NCCC), a program of ASHA, works with its many chapters across the country to highlight issues related to cervical cancer, HPV disease and the importance of early detection and prevention.

 Visit NCCC’s #CervicalHealthMonth page for an array of tools including:

 - A proclamation you can send to your mayor or other local or state officials

 - An ASHA/NCCC press release

 - Free downloads including posters and an ebook

 - Podcasts, videos, and more